manuelsilverio/portfolio/README.md

 A PyTorch Image classifier based on Convolutional Neural Network and Supervised Learning.

+* Only one file needed - [ai_image_classifier.py](https://github.com/manuelsilverio/ai-image-classifier/blob/main/ai_image_classifier.py) -
+* you can use it to train a model in three lines of code.
+* The model uses a ResNet backbone.

 See [example](https://github.com/manuelsilverio/ai-image-classifier/blob/main/example/example.ipynb) implementing this classifier to distinguish between oranges and pears:

 ![test_orange_pear](https://github.com/manuelsilverio/ai-image-classifier/blob/main/image_for_readme.png)